 Written by Sameer Kamat

 It’s common practice on discussion forums for MBA applicants to approach peers (including competitors!) and admission consultants in droves for free advice on everything from whether an MBA is right for them, to choosing the right bschool, to tips in essays.
 And there are more than enough folks to respond to such queries, including us.

-However if you have carefully analysed our responses on various threads that we are active on, you would have realised what we are going to talk about in this post.
+However, if you have carefully analysed our responses on various threads that we are active on, you would have realised what we are going to talk about in this post.
 In our discussion forum responses, we are more than happy to answer general questions about strategies and dilemmas.

 Why do we stretch the process and make it painful for both sides by insisting on first testing your essay writing skills, your interviewing skills, the credibility of your post-MBA goals…and putting a price tag on it when everyone else is doing it for free anyway?
-Yup, we are referring to our MBA Mock Application Process.

 Here’s the reason.
-Choosing the right bschool will be one of the most important decisions of your life.
-It CANNOT be based on a few basic parameters.
+Selecting the right bschool will be one of the most important decisions of your life.

 On online forums, it’s a little tough for us to say – ‘You come from a very competitive pool and there’s not much in your profile that tells us what makes you unique and special.
 But let’s not worry about that.
 Here’s a list of schools you should apply to.’

 The individual parameters (your grades, your GMAT score, your number of years of work experience, your nationality) that go into the final decision don’t mean much if you take out the story that binds them together.

 It’s only when we start the interaction phase that their profiles really come to life.
 Often average sounding profiles start gaining new dimensions, while apparently stronger profiles (many with high GMAT scores, the best institutes in the country and impressive sounding professional backgrounds) lose their sheen.

-So if you are planning to get free evaluations based on basic profile data, please be aware of the limitations of the process.
+So if you are planning to get free MBA profile evaluations based on basic profile data and tempted to ask ‘What are my chances?‘, please be aware of the limitations of the process.